 I had an intense and unrepeatable encounter with the work of Gerhard Richter when for the first time I walked into a museum filled with it.
 My response was instant and unmediated.
 The following has been edited from a 1988 attempt to capture that feeling:

 On entering the gallery the temperature seemed to drop to zero.
-The paintings appeared distant, many with paint drawn across them like a membrane, as if withdrawing them from human access.
+The paintings appeared distant, many with paint drawn across them like a membrane as if sealing them off from human contact.
 Images were often the last in a series—an obscuring of a painting of a projection of a reproduction of a photograph of a person, place or thing, at each stage the image being collapsed further until it verged on dissolution.
 Light itself seemed weakened by its effort to escape, the atoms of paint like minute beacons signaled from a vast remove.
-Richter shows us the intolerable otherness of the external world.
+Richter has shown the intolerable otherness of the external world.

 AN AFTER THOUGHT

 There’s a day I remember well from the time I worked on the drawings for Michael Asher's book.
 In 1976 Michael did an installation (or de-installation) at the Clocktower Gallery on lower Broadway which consisted in the removal of its windows and doors.
 The gallery had three levels.
 I had started a drawing using material that documented only the interiors of the bottom two levels, but it became clear that more context was needed.
 The drawing grew to include all three floors of the gallery and their contiguous exterior spaces, plus the clock room and the bell loft.